 Nuala Pell Leadership Program

-The Nuala Pell Leadership Program provides opportunities to a select number of diverse, high-achieving sophomores at Salve Regina, exposing them to both the theory and practice of leadership.
-Named in honor of the late Nuala Pell, wife of Sen. Claiborne Pell and an avid supporter of public service, the program aims to build leadership skills that can be used in the classroom and the real world.
+The Nuala Pell Leadership Program provides opportunities to a select number of diverse, high-achieving juniors or seniors, exposing them to both the theory and practice of leadership in the public sector.
+Named in honor of the late Nuala Pell, wife of Sen. Claiborne Pell and an avid supporter of public service, the program aims to build leadership skills that can be used in the classroom and beyond.

-Students are nominated by a University faculty or staff member to apply during the spring semester of their freshman year.
-To learn more about the program, email firstname.lastname@example.org.
+Students are nominated by department faculty.
+Nominees apply during the spring semester of their second or third years.
+To learn more about the program, email Martha McCann Rose.

 Internships and Student Employment